act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 #### Failed Example 2

-The `lang` attribute value is not empty ("") and is not a valid primary language subtag.
+This `article` element has a `lang` attribute which is not empty ("") but is an invalid primary langage subtag.

 ```html
 <html>